octoflar/especia/README.md

 # Getting Started

-Read the articles listed below to find out whether this software could be of interest to you.
+Read the two articles listed below to find out whether this software could be of interest to you.
 If you have some understanding, you may want to study the [example model definition file](src/test/resources/example.in) to find out what is feasible.
 Be sure to consult the [especia wiki](https://github.com/octoflar/especia/wiki).